Varsha-Reddy/389Rfall18/week/4/writeup/README.md

 ## Assignment 4 Writeup

 ### Part 1 (45 pts)
+First i ran nmap on the IP address 142.93.117.193 and found out that port 1337 was closed.

-I first executed "nc cornerstoneairlines.co 45" in the kali Linux terminal.
+I executed "nc cornerstoneairlines.co 45" in the kali Linux terminal.
 When prompted for the IP address I put in 142.93.117.193 and nothing happened.
-Next, tried executing various low-level command line injection commands along with the IP address such as 142.93.117.193 ls / 142.93.117.193; ls /
+Next, tried executing various low-level command line injection commands along with the IP address such as 142.93.117.193; 142.93.117.193 ls /
+142.93.117.193; ls /
 I also tried executing commands with SHELL ESCAPES such as |, && and ...
 When I typed in 142.93.117.193| ls / I was able to view all the directories.
 I was able to navigate into the home directory using ls /home.